-In order to enable a drive from node 1 to node 4 and back, at least one charging station has to be placed in each row of the table (OD01041 to OD01046).
-If, for example, a station is only placed at node 3, all required links for this OD flow are enabled (cf. table 2).
+In order to enable a drive from node 1 to node 4 and back, at least one charging station has to be placed in each row of the table (OD01041-OD01046).
+If, for example, a station is only placed at node 3, all required links for this OD flow are enabled (cf. Table 2).
 An allocation only in node 1 leads to a cancellation of the considered OD relation due to all restrictions besides row one.

-Whereas we assume a charging station at each origin, we do not for each destination.
-Therefore, the algorithm has to include the distances from the origin rural district to the assigned highway node and the distance from the destination node to the corresponding destination rural district and back.
-Correspondingly this procedure results in 211,483 rows in the matrix which includes all 5,451 OD pairs and information on the possible combinations for all OD flows to enable a trip from one rural district to all other without running out of electricity.
+Our assumption regarding the availability of charging stations at origins and destinations is based on our own experiences in numerous fleet tests with BEV.
+At the origin we assume [in contradiction to Capar et al. (2013)] always a complete charged battery.
+At the destination the situation is considerably more uncertain.
+We, therefore, assume a pessimistic user, which plans its trip without disposability of charging stations at all destinations.
+Hence, the algorithm has to include the distances from the origin rural district to the assigned highway node and the distance from the destination node to the corresponding destination rural district and back.
+Correspondingly this procedure results in 211,483 rows in the matrix which includes all 5451 OD pairs and information on the possible combinations for all OD flows to enable a trip from one rural district to all other without running out of electricity.